jbs1/raspberrypi/bluetooth.md

 ### Comment at the start

-I made this mainly to be able to use Android SmartLock with my phone to keep my phone unlocked in my room and because I had a Pi1 and a really old bluetooth dongle lying around.
+I made this mainly to be able to use Android Smart Lock with my phone to keep my phone unlocked in my room and because I had a Pi1 and a really old bluetooth dongle lying around.
 I don't use it for playback as the Pi1's playback quality is way to bad, also due to CPU limitation.
-But since Android SmartLock requires and actual connection and just a known bluetooth device beeing around, I had to give it a service to connect to.
+But since Android Smart Lock requires and actual connection and just a known bluetooth device beeing around, I had to give it a service to connect to.
 I would assume with a more powerful Pi, eg. a Pi3 or something the playback would be good enough for using it.
 This guide should work on all module running the standard Raspbian Jessie.